-We rated CARCHEX as our top choice for used cars because of its coverage options for high-mileage vehicles.
+We rated CARCHEX as our top choice for used cars because of its quality coverage options for high-mileage vehicles.
 CARCHEX also has a strong reputation and exceptional customer service ratings.
-Like Toco, CARCHEX has an A+ rating and accreditation from the BBB.
+Like Toco, CARCHEX holds an A+ rating and accreditation from the BBB.
 Industry leaders like Kelley Blue Book and Edmunds.com endorse CARCHEX, too.

 The extended warranty provider has five plans to choose from, as well as a variety of contracts within each plan tier.
 When comparing CARCHEX reviews to Toco reviews, both companies receive largely positive reactions from consumers.